pietrop/autoEdit_2_documentation/deploymentbuild/deployment-build-for-windows.md

-# Deployment / Build Linux - draft.
+# Deployment / Build Windows - draft.

 From terminal from root of app, run the deployment script